Martin Smith (English musician)

-Martin James Smith (born 6 July 1970) is an English vocalist, guitarist, songwriter, and producer.
-Smith was the front man of the Christian rock and worship band Delirious?.
-When Delirious? disbanded in 2009, Smith became a solo artist.
+Martin James Smith (born 6 July 1970) is an English vocalist, guitarist, songwriter, and producer, best known as the frontman of the Christian rock and worship band Delirious?.
+He has been a solo artist since Delirious?' disbandment in 2009.

 Career

 Before becoming a full-time musician, Smith was a sound engineer at ICC studios in Eastbourne.

-Along with Stewart Smith (no relation) and Tim Jupp, Smith formed The Cutting Edge in 1992.
+In 1992, Smith—along with Stewart Smith (no relation) and Tim Jupp—formed The Cutting Edge Band (Delirious?' former name).

 In 1995, Smith and his wife were involved in a near-fatal car accident, and during the weeks of his recovery, he decided to become a professional musician.
 This inspired him to write the song "August 30".
-In 1996, the band, now known as Delirious?, became a full-time endeavour.
-Smith's band, Delirious?, produced some of the most recognised songs in Christian music, including "I Could Sing of Your Love Forever", "History Maker", "My Glorious", "Did You Feel the Mountains Tremble?", "Shout to the North", "Deeper", "Majesty (Here I Am)", and "What a Friend I've Found".
-The band announced that they would take a break at the end of 2009 to focus on things close to them.
-Smith said that he wanted to spend time with his family and devote more time to the CompassionArt project.
-Headed by Smith and his wife, CompassionArt is an art and International development charity.
-It released a various artists album in January 2009, with Smith appearing on three tracks.
-Delirious? later confirmed that they were breaking up permanently after a final concert in November 2009.
+In 1996, the band—now known as Delirious?—became a full-time endeavour, producing songs such as "I Could Sing of Your Love Forever", "History Maker", and "Did You Feel the Mountains Tremble?".
+In 2009, the band announced a break at the end of the year to focus on things close to them.
+Smith said that he wanted to spend time with his family and devote more time to the CompassionArt project, headed by himself and his wife.
+Delirious? released a various artists album in January 2009, with Smith appearing on three tracks, and the group later confirmed that they were disbanding permanently after a final concert in November 2009.

 In 2012 and 2013, Smith independently released four EPs, titled God's Great Dance Floor: Movements One through Four.
-Each EP contains new songs, written or co-written by Smith.
-The title track was co-written with Chris Tomlin, In 2013 he released his first full albums God's Great Dance Floor Step 01 and God's Great Dance Floor Step 02, each containing the songs from the four EPs, plus new tracks.
+The title track was co-written with Chris Tomlin.
+In 2013, he released his first full albums God's Great Dance Floor Step 01 and God's Great Dance Floor Step 02, each containing the songs from the four EPs, plus new tracks.

-Smith also collaborated with the other members of Delirious? on the 2007 book I Could Sing of Your Love Forever: Stories, Reflections and Devotions.
+Smith has also collaborated with the other members of Delirious? on the 2007 book I Could Sing of Your Love Forever: Stories, Reflections and Devotions.
 In 2011, he released his autobiography, Delirious: The Autobiography of Martin Smith.

 Personal life

-Smith has been married to Anna since 1994.
-She is sister to Delirious?'s former bass player Jon Thatcher.
-They have six children.
+Smith has been married to Anna since 1994, and is part of St. Peter’s Church in Brighton, England.
+She is sister to Delirious?' former bass player Jon Thatcher.
+Martin and Anna have six children.
+Their daughter Elle Limebear is a worship singer.